-- Responsive applications may include, but are not limited to the following: - o Small molecule lead identification and optimization - o Proof-of-concept testing of a novel therapeutic or device - o Development and testing of a medical device prototype - Development of an IT-based service or platform for medical education or practice management - Investigators may choose to partner with other laboratories or engage the services of commercial entities as appropriate. - UMN or Mayo PIs may apply individually for funds.
-Joint projects between the Mayo Clinic and the University of Minnesota are particularly encouraged. - Projects must have a high expectation for successful completion of milestones in one to two years depending on Tier of funding (see below). - The investigator(s) must be willing to work with a selected Project Development Team to assist and facilitate progress toward achieving project milestones.

-Proposed work must be focused on advancing a research discovery toward the development of a commercializable product (required).
+- Responsive applications may include, but are not limited to the following: - Small molecule lead identification and optimization - Proof-of-concept testing of a novel therapeutic or device - Development and testing of a medical device prototype - Development of an IT-based service or platform for medical education or practice management - Investigators may choose to partner with other laboratories or engage the services of commercial entities as appropriate. - UMN or Mayo PIs may apply individually for funds.
+Joint projects between the Mayo Clinic and the University of Minnesota are particularly encouraged. - Projects must have a high expectation for successful completion of milestones in the initial oneyear funding period. - The investigator(s) must be willing to work with a selected Project Development Team to assist and facilitate progress toward achieving project milestones. - Proposed work must be focused on advancing a research discovery toward the development of a commercializable product (required).